Volcanoes National Park

 Volcanoes National Park is home to over 178 bird species, and therefore birding tours are possible in this park and the trails used are the same as those for gorilla trekking.
 This is likely to reward visitors with a double chance of spotting both birds, golden monkeys and mountain gorillas.
 Birders are advised to carry their binoculars, telescopes, bird guide books and cameras to capture beautiful birds during this trail.

 Famous birds that may be spotted include the rift valley endemics – bateleur, Kivu ground thrush, brown-backed honey bird, bat hawk, Narina trogon, cinnamon chested bee-eater, red-backed shrike, blue-spotted wood dove, and many more.
-Birders also need to know that Volcanoes national park has seven important birding areas (IBAs).
+Birders also need to know that Volcanoes National Park is an Important Birding Area.

 Cultural encounters.

-Visitors can take an evening walk to the nearby Ibyiwachu cultural village; an association of mainly reformed poachers in Volcanoes national park.
+Visitors can take an evening walk to the nearby Ibyiwachu cultural village.
+Reformed poachers formed an association in Volcanoes National Park for this.
 These people joined the road of conserving wildlife by benefiting from tourism.
 They have organized small cultural packages that create everlasting memories for tourists mostly after gorilla or golden monkey trekking.
 They perform traditional dances and music, crowning a king and queen experience, storytelling, traditional lifestyle among others.

 How to access Volcanoes National Park?

-The park can be easily accessed via Kigali airport, taking about 2-3 hours’ drive on a well-tarmacked road.
-You can also access the park via Uganda, crossing from Cyanika boarder in Kisoro or Katuna border in Kabale, taking just 40 minutes’ drive.
+Easily access the park via Kigali airport, taking about 2-3 hours’ drive on a well-tarmacked road.
+You can also access the park via Uganda, crossing from Cyanika boarder in Kisoro or Katuna border in Kabale.
+This simply takes just takes 40 minutes of driving.

-Plan now for that dream gorilla trekking safari in Volcanoes national park and create everlasting memories in the land of a thousand hills, Rwanda.
+Plan now for that dream gorilla trekking safari in Volcanoes national park.
+Create everlasting memories in the land of a thousand hills, Rwanda.